rabbitmq/rabbitmq-website/site/feature-flags.md

  * Skipping minor versions is not tested in CI.
  * Non-sequential releases may or may not support the same set of feature flags.
-Support for older feature flags can be removed.
-Flag present for several minor branches, they are removed and their associated feature/behavior is now implicitly enabled by default, preventing clustering with older nodes.
-Feature flags are kept around for a number (say, two) of minor releases to allow for a transition period.
+Feature flags present for several minor branches can be marked as required and their associated feature/behavior is now implicitly enabled by default.
+The compatibility code is removed in the process, preventing clustering with older nodes.
+Remember their purpose is to allow upgrades, they are not a configuration mechanism.

-The deprecation/removal policy of feature flags is yet to be defined.
+Their is no policy defining the life cycle of a feature flag in general.
+E.g. there is no guaranty that a feature flag will go from "stable" to "required" after N minor releasees.
+Because new code builds on top of existing code, feature flags are marked as required and the compatibility code is removed whenever it is needed.

 ## <a id="how-to-list-feature-flags" class="anchor" href="#how-to-list-feature-flags">How to List Supported Feature Flags</a>

-When a node starts for the first time, all supported feature flags are enabled by default.
-When a node is upgraded to a newer version of RabbitMQ, new feature flags are enabled by default if it is a single isolated node, or remain disabled by default if it belongs to a cluster.
+When a node starts for the first time, all stable feature flags are enabled by default.
+When a node is upgraded to a newer version of RabbitMQ, new feature flags are left disabled.

 **To list the feature flags**, use `rabbitmqctl list_feature_flags`: